instedd/cdx/README.md

 ### Poirot

 CDX uses [Poirot](https://github.com/instedd/poirot_rails) for additional logging.
-You need to install zeromq library for it to work, or disable it in config/poirot.yml.
+You need to install `zeromq` library version 3.2.0 for it to work, or disable it in config/poirot.yml.
+On Mac OS, run `brew install homebrew/versions/zeromq32`; if you have other versions of `zeromq` installed, it may be required to run `brew link zeromq32 --force` as well.

 ### NNDD